 UPDATE Feb 19, 2017

-I am proud that this project won second place in the chip carving category at Tri-Valley Wood Carving Show and Competition in Pleasanton, CA in 2016.
+I am proud that this project won second place in the chip carving category at the Tri-Valley Wood Carving Show and Competition in Pleasanton, CA in 2016.

 Trying to figure out how to do sharp chip carving photos.
 Well, need more practice.